The Pine Bluff Variant: Writing

 "The Pine Bluff Variant" was written by John Shiban based on an idea about Mulder going undercover that he had had for much of the fifth season.
 This story appealed to him, and he later said: "It always seemed to fit to me—putting Mulder in a situation [where we] don't know his allegiance."
 Shiban argued that the concept also worked because the theme of Mulder questioning his beliefs was a major element of the fifth season.
 Shiban petitioned Frank Spotnitz several times about the idea until "the right time and the right way" presented itself.

-According to Shiban, the 1995 action film Heat was an inspiration for the movie, as was the 1963 novel The Spy Who Came in from the Cold, written by John le Carré.
+According to Shiban, the 1995 action film Heat was an inspiration for the episode, as was the 1963 novel The Spy Who Came in from the Cold, written by John le Carré.
 Because the Cold War had ended almost a decade prior, Shiban decided to introduce a new "bogeyman"—in this case, domestic terrorism.
 The writing staff also played off then-recent fears about Saddam Hussein's use of biological weapons to craft the basic premise of the script.
 The title refers to the Pine Bluff Arsenal, a U.S. Army installation located in Jefferson County, Arkansas, just northwest of the city of Pine Bluff that stored chemical weapons.